0ffffffffh/dragondance/README.md

 ![](https://user-images.githubusercontent.com/437161/57895545-d81ee480-7854-11e9-8713-b18036ff0b80.gif)

 It lets you flexible way to play with the coverage data.
 You can load, delete, show, intersect, diff, distinct, sum operation on them.
 Following section will be contained the scripting system and api.
+Press Alt + Enter keys to execute the script.

 #### Built-in Functions